BLOG

 Determination of Dust Emission Amount Considering Temperature and Pressure Changes

-In addition, one of the reasons for flue gas emission measurements is the control of combustion efficiency and boiler adjustment.
+In addition, another reason for flue gas emission measurements is the control of combustion efficiency and boiler adjustment.
 In this way, the efficiency of the boilers is increased, fuel and money savings are achieved and emissions are reduced.
+Naturally, process control is also ensured with flue gas emission measurements.
+In this way, the quality of production processes is increased and the boilers used in the process are regularly adjusted.

-The main objectives of the Regulation on the Control of Air Pollution Originating from Industrial Facilities published by the Ministry of Environment and Forestry are as follows:
+The main objectives of the Regulation on the Control of Air Pollution from Industrial Facilities published by the Ministry of Environment and Forestry are as follows:

 7324